hhousni/my_professional_website/content/about/main/index.md

      </div>
   <div align="justify">
     <br></br>
-  Hello, Karibu (welcome in Swahili).
-I’m Housni Hassani a Data Scientist | Economist and R addict.
-I use scientific methods, processes and algorithms to extract knowledge and insights from data.I also build data analytics tools for the community.
-Some topics of interest but aren’t limited to Data Analytics, Machine Learning, NLP, Marketing, Economics (Small Island developing states).
+  Hello and welcome, Karibu!
+I am Housni Hassani, a highly skilled and experienced data and analytics consultant and economist who is also passionate about the R programming language.
+I use my expertise in scientific methods, processes, and algorithms to extract valuable insights and knowledge from data.
+Furthermore, I am dedicated to promoting the use of data analytics by developing user-friendly tools for the community.
+My areas of interest and expertise include, but are not limited to, data analytics, machine learning, NLP, marketing, and economics, with a special focus on small island developing states.
       <br></br>

-  I was born in [Comoro Islands](https://en.wikipedia.org/wiki/Comoro_Islands), grew up in France and, currently living in Sydney, Australia.
-In my free time, you can find me in an outdoor gym doing calisthenics, on the beach or in a park doing Slackline.
+  I was fortunate to have been born in the stunning [Comoros islands](https://en.wikipedia.org/wiki/Comoro_Islands) and to have had the opportunity to call France my childhood home.
+My experiences living and working in Sydney, Australia, have led me to eventually make Wellington, New Zealand my current place of residence.
+In my free time, I embrace an active lifestyle and relish the challenge of pushing my physical and mental limits.
+You can frequently find me developing my strength and agility through calisthenics at outdoor gyms, basking in the sun's warmth at the beach, or honing my balance and coordination on a Slackline in nearby parks.

       <br></br><br></br>
    </div>